acceleratingdigitalskills/cli-and-web-for-music/episodes/04-introduction-to-web-technologies.md

 ![An illustration of what happens when a user "visits" a web page using a browser](https://github.com/acceleratingdigitalskills/cli-and-web-for-music/assets/94374319/b450e56f-d4c7-4b01-b26f-cca30fbeac15)

 A set of rules regulating the communication between two parties is called a protocol.
 The most commonly used set of rules has been specified over the last several decades of its existence and is called HTTP, which stands for HyperText Transfer Protocol.
 HTTP provides a set of formal guidelines about how Web content is published and made available on a server, and how a client should make and handle requests for this content.
+It is a relatively straightforward protocol, using a set of "verbs" that specify the actions that the client wishes to communicate to the server.
+One such verb is `GET`, which is why this appears in the diagram above.

 The set of rules or patterns that specify the form the data that is passed between two parties is called a file format.
 You are likely familiar with a selection of file formats already.
 For example, the difference between a `.doc` file and a `.pdf` file of the same final-year essay is primarily a difference of format.
 One file format that is commonly requested by and delivered to web users is HyperText Markup Language, or HTML (`.html` file extension).